-We need at least 28 working days to complete the accounts, 14 Days to complete the VAT returns, 4 days to do the payroll & 21 days to do the personal tax returns.
-Where you need any of them on urgent basis, we may charge an additional fee for the extra time and effort we put in.
+We need at least 28 working days to complete the accounts, 14 working Days to complete the VAT returns, 4 working days to do the payroll & 21 working days to do the personal tax returns.
+Where you need any of them on an urgent basis, we may charge an additional fee for the extra time and effort we put in.

 14.2 We send reminders most of the times before anything is due, therefore you may be getting emails and phone calls to ensure you don’t miss any deadline.
 It your responsibility to allow us to provide us the requested information on time, we will not be responsible for any penalties especially where information is not provided on time from your end.

 14.3 We get busy time to time; therefore it is your responsibility to allow us a minimum time to perform the tasks as given below, unless we have agreed something different in writing with you.

 Personal Tax Return: at least 21 working days